joshuamschultz/enterprise-ai-resources/enterprise-ai-tools.md

 **⚡ What:** De facto standard for Kubernetes monitoring (90% CNCF adoption)

 **🎯 Use When:**
-- Monitoring Kubernetes clusters and applications at scale
+- Monitoring Kubernetes clusters, applications at scale
-- Need multi-dimensional time-series metrics with labels
+- Multi-dimensional time-series metrics with labels
 - Service discovery for ephemeral workloads
 - Multi-cluster management (Thanos/Mimir/Cortex for 3-300 clusters)